thrashr888/s3url/readme.md

 #### Notes

 It uses S3 as a storage backend.
-Idea blatantly stolen from [geturl](https://github.com/uams/geturl).
-Most code taken from the [official AWS PHP SDK](http://aws.amazon.com/php/).
+Idea and readme copy blatantly stolen from [geturl](https://github.com/uams/geturl).
+S3 code taken from the [official AWS PHP SDK](http://aws.amazon.com/php/).